a11yproject/a11yproject.com/src/css/homepage.md

 Use Sass-style comments (`//`).
 When writing comments that speak to the selector's overall purpose, keep them on their own line.

+Please keep comments no more than 80 characters long.
+If you need more room, please use a line break to help keep things legible.

 #### Exceptions

 Mark any declaration that overrides the styleguide with an exception comment (`// EXCEPTION:`).
 This will help us identify and codify areas where the styleguide is weak and could be improved.